burgerga/INTOXICOM_Workshop_1/paper/paper.md

 essential.
 It could be solved with compact identifiers in descriptions or identifiers as keywords.
-The NanoCommons community made some progress with this ([https://nanocommons.github.io/datasets/](https://nanocommons.github.io/datasets/)), but annotating the data still needs to be done in a manual way.
+The NanoCommons community made some progress with this ([https://nanocommons.github.io/datasets/](https://nanocommons.github.io/datasets/)), but annotating the data still needs to be done manually.

 Regarding the community standards, reasons why data cannot be reused include scientific aspect as lack of community-accepted standards for testing, which